PabloNicolas87/Devops-Lab1/README.md

 ```

 When executing the Terraform project (`Devops-Lab1-Terraform-IaC`), the output includes the **EC2 instance ID**.
-This value must be manually copied into the **GitHub Secrets** of this repository (`Devops-Lab1`) as `INSTANCE_ID` to allow the CI/CD pipeline to deploy directly into that EC2 instance.
+This value must be manually copied into the **GitHub Variables** of this repository (`Devops-Lab1`) as `INSTANCE_ID` to allow the CI/CD pipeline to deploy directly into that EC2 instance.

 ---